emirotin/hamlsc/README.md

 ### Dash-blocks work with any CS code.

-Context vriables are accessible through the single global `c` object.
+Context vriables are accessible through the single global `c` (context) object.

 #### Example: